+3. Go as a guest

-Here’s another option for folks who want to shop in a Costco club but won’t do so often.
+Here’s another option for folks who want to shop at a Costco club but won’t do so often.

 Costco allows members to bring up to two guests every time they visit a club.
-Only members can purchase items, but you could offer to pay back the member you accompany for anything you picked out.
+Only members can purchase items, but you could offer to pay back the member you accompany for anything you pick out.

 4. Use a Household Card

 If you live with a Costco member, you might be able to get a free membership card in the form of what Costco calls a “Household Card.”

 Costco’s individual membership comes with one membership card for the primary member as well as one free Household Card.
 The latter card can be used by anyone who is over the age of 18 and lives at the same address as the primary member.

 Costco’s Business Membership also comes with one free Household Card for every paying member, meaning the primary member and any add-on members (aka affiliates).